Macedonian Ruins

 Our approach to interacting with demons is quite clear in scripture—we are to cast them out.
 I would strongly suggest that we spend no time communicating with them in the process.

 I do not believe that demons are capable of holding the power or authority that Paul speaks about in Ephesians, being that their focus or desire is to inhabit a physical body.
-It is likely that they are connected with Satan’s organization as minions.
+They are likely connected with Satan’s organization as minions.
 When the seventy disciples came back from doing deliverance and healing in groups of two, Jesus had some important advice for them:

 The seventy returned with joy, saying, “Lord, even the demons are subject to us in Your name.”
 And He said to them, “I was watching Satan fall from heaven like lightning.
 Behold, I have given you authority to tread on serpents and scorpions, and over all the power of the enemy, and nothing will injure you.
 Nevertheless do not rejoice in this, that the spirits are subject to you, but rejoice that your names are recorded in heaven.”
 (Luke 10:17-20)

-Jesus affirmed that they had been given authority over all the power of the enemy that nothing would injure them, but most importantly, the real reason for their joy should always be that their names were recorded in heaven.
-Another point of note is that what they did against the demons had a direct effect on at least one heavenly being, in this case Satan, who was in heaven and has influence in the divine assembly.
-Satan is not omnipresent (present everywhere at the same time), he is not all knowing, nor is he all powerful.
+Jesus affirmed that they had been given authority over all the power of the enemy and that nothing would injure them, but most importantly, the real reason for their joy should always be that their names were recorded in heaven.
+Another point of note is that what they did against the demons had a direct effect on at least one heavenly being, in this case, Satan, who was in heaven and had influence in the divine assembly.
+Satan is not omnipresent (present everywhere at the same time); he is not all-knowing, nor is he all-powerful.
 Only The Most High God, our Father, is all of those things.
-Satan therefore relies on an organization under him to carry out his plans.
-What the disciples did during that outing caused a major disruption in that organization and caused Satan to leave heaven for earth in haste.
+Satan, therefore, relies on an organization under him to carry out his plans.
+What the disciples did during that outing caused a major disruption in that organization and caused Satan to leave Heaven for Earth in haste.
 We can almost hear Jesus chuckle as he saw this happen.

 Another term used is evil spirits, which is used only four times.
 The context suggests this term is synonymous with demons.

 How should we interact with heavenly beings?
 I believe that we should be courageous, persistent, and respectful—but not fearful.
-Peter tells us that the devil roams about like a roaring lion and many believe that that tactic, as with real lions, is designed to instil fear, to intimidate, and to gain advantage.
-We have not been given a Spirit of timidity, but rather one of power, love, and self-control—we should not scare easily.
-If when intimidated we retreat, we are no longer standing firm but have surrendered ground to them and given them an advantage over us.
+Peter tells us that the devil roams about like a roaring lion, and many believe that that tactic, as with real lions, is designed to instil fear, intimidate, and gain advantage.
+We have not been given a Spirit of timidity but rather one of power, love, and self-control—we should not scare easily.
+If, when intimidated, we retreat, we are no longer standing firm but have surrendered ground to them and given them an advantage over us.
 Knowing our authority in Christ is very important in standing firm.

-Paul tells us that one day we will judge angels.
-Could that mean we are going to evaluate their performance or effectiveness in respect to the charge or mandate they were given, or perhaps that they will have to stand before us to explain their actions or inactions?
-Why would we judge them if they had no direct affect, positive or negative, upon us before that time?
-We have authority over them, and on that basis we will judge them.
+Paul tells us that one day, we will judge angels.
+Could that mean we are going to evaluate their performance or effectiveness with respect to the charge or mandate they were given, or perhaps that they will have to stand before us to explain their actions or inactions?
+Why would we judge them if they had no direct effect, positive or negative, upon us before that time?
+We have authority over them, and on that basis, we will judge them.

-The principle of being in community is important.
-The principle of joining with one or two others, who are in agreement, should be a prerequisite to contending with cosmic beings—all in an attitude of humility and respect.
+The principle of being in a community is important.
+The principle of joining with one or two others who agree should be a prerequisite to contending with cosmic beings—all in an attitude of humility and respect.

 Again I say to you, that if two of you agree on earth about anything that they may ask, it shall be done for them by My Father who is in heaven.
 (Matthew 18:19)